rsuite/rsuite/docs/pages/components/form/en-US/custom-form-control.md

 <!--end-code-->

-> For example: `<FormControl accepter={CheckboxGroup} />` , FormControl renders a `<CheckboxGroup>` component and binds to the Schema.Model instance in the Form.
+> For example: `<Form.Control accepter={CheckboxGroup} />` , Form.Control renders a `<CheckboxGroup>` component and binds to the Schema.Model instance in the Form.
 The rich text editor in the following example, using [react-quill](https://github.com/zenoamaro/react-quill)